pcda17/pcda17.github.io/week-04.md

 #### OpenRefine

+OpenRefine is very easy to download and run from your computer.
+You can get the download here: [http://openrefine.org/](http://openrefine.org/).

-Open a new terminal window and runt the following command to download and run a Dockerized copy of the tabluar data cleaning program OpenRefine.
+Open a new terminal window and run the following command to download and run a Dockerized copy of the tabluar data cleaning program OpenRefine.

 ```
 docker run --name openrefine -d -p 3334:3333 psychemedia/docker-openrefine